TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/SyntaxHighlightingDebugging/Index.rst

 for example only offers properties to be chosen, which in fact are semantically allowed at a certain place.
-Currently t3editor is available when editing the Setup field of a TypoScript template – not for Page TSconfig or User TSconfig (writing summer 2011).
+Currently t3editor is available when editing the Setup field of a TypoScript template – not for Page TSconfig or User TSconfig (writing March 2013).